ingramleedy/Airport_Restaurants/README.md

 ## ForeFlight Feature Request to Automatically Update New Versions

-Keeping this content up-to-date requires updating the content pack contents and then re-downloading the content pack and re-importing for the latest changes.
+Keeping this *content packs* updated once imported into ForeFlight requires re-downloading newer content packs and re-importing into ForeFlight.

+#### Feature Request ####
-* FOREFLIGHT FEATURE REQUEST: Allow content packs to be downloaded directly and updated from a URL.
-Currently you can download from a URL, but ForeFlight does not keep the content up-to-date on changes.
+- The ability for content packs to be downloaded and updated from a URL.

-Another method is to add to your cloud storage for *Performance Plus* subscribers of ForeFlight, by adding a folder named *contentpacks* to the root folder and place your content packs in the folder.
+  - Another method is to add to your cloud storage for *Performance Plus* subscribers of ForeFlight, by adding a folder named *contentpacks* to the root folder and place your content packs in the folder.
 This allows the content packs available to download and update automatically from all your devices (assuming you update new *content packs* in the shared folder).

-* FOREFLIGHT FEATURE REQUEST: Currently ForeFlight only allows one cloud provider to be in use at a time.
+- ForeFlight only allows one cloud provider to be in use at a time.
 This solution could be improved to allow multiple cloud drive storage providers to be used concurrently.

-Pilots may need access to multiple resources, companies, flight schools, flight clubs, 3rd party content, etc. I envision a subscription service that provided valuable content on various contant that would currate and keep up-to-date.
+  - Pilots may need access to multiple resources, companies, flight schools, flight clubs, 3rd party content, etc. I envision a subscription service that provided valuable content on various contant that would currate and keep up-to-date.